bloc-digital/usemanualcache/README.md

 ### How It Works: LocalStorage "Boxes" and Cache Mapping

-Each box in localStorage is now an object with two properties:
+Each box in localStorage is an object with two properties:

 - `cacheName`: The name of the CacheStorage this box is associated with.
 - `urls`: The list of URLs tracked for that cache.

+The API also provides `getCacheByStoreName`, `getCacheNameByStoreName`, `healByStoreName`, and `healAll` for advanced cache management:

+- `getCacheByStoreName(storeName?)`: Returns all cached responses for the URLs in a box.
+- `getCacheNameByStoreName(storeName?)`: Returns the name of the cache associated with a given localStorage box.
+- `healByStoreName(storeName?)`: Checks all URLs in a box and re-adds any that are missing or invalid in the cache.
+- `healAll()`: Runs `healByStoreName` for every box, ensuring all boxes and caches are in sync.

 This strict mapping ensures that all operations on a box are always performed against the correct cache.
 If you try to use a box with a different cache name, an error will be thrown.
 This prevents accidental cross-cache operations and keeps your cache and box data in sync.